bmixonba/bmixonba.github.io/_posts/2025-05-21-Linux-Routing.md

                                 .hook   = NF_INET_FORWARD,
                         },
 ```
-Figure X. `iptables` code for adding hooks on the various recieve paths of the `mangle` table.
+Figure 17. `iptables` code for adding hooks on the various recieve paths of the `mangle` table.
 Located at [`iptables/iptables/nft.c`](https://git.netfilter.org/iptables).

 ## Data Structure Representation in this Post